yuvirajawat/yuvirajawat/README.md

 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/yuvrajsinghrajawat

 I am a Software Engineer working on android with Java to develop scalable and production ready android applications.
 I am Experienced with Android UI Design, XML, Android app lifecycle and architecture components along with SQLite, Firebase and Firebase Analytics.
-I have worked around- frontend technologies like HTML, CSS , JavaScript, SEO ,Firebase for responsive static websites, IoT for robotics and cyber security.
+I have worked around IoT for robotics and cyber security.

 <!---